 If you have a high income, you are likely paying a lot of taxes in Germany.
 One great way to invest in Germany is to increase your yearly tax return.
 For example, investing in private pension plans in Germany allows you to claim the contribution expenses to reduce your tax burden.
 When investing in a buy-to-let property in Germany, your mortgage interest and the maintenance cost of your property are also tax-deductible.

-You will be impressed by how much taxes you can save.
-You can make quite some money by saving your tax!
+You may be impressed by how much taxes you may save.
+You may make quite some money by saving your tax!

 What to consider before you invest in Germany?

 You should consider the following before investing in Germany.

 You shouldn’t invest all your money.
 Instead, you should keep a risk buffer (around three to six months’ salaries) so that you can make sure you have money to pay for any unexpected expenses.